swen100/php-cairo/README.md

 make && make test && make install
 ```

-If you want to use a non-standard location for your PHP use
+If you want to use a non-standard location for your PHP use:

 ```
 /path/to/phpize